List of Dragon Age: Origins characters: The Architect

 The Architect appears to be a uniquely intelligent and sentient Darkspawn emissary who does not suffer from a compulsion to find the Old Gods and corrupt them into Archdemons.
 Lead Character Artist Shane Hawco states that the character was a full collaboration between Origins - Awakening's design team and the character artists.
 The team were aiming for more than a visual threat; they wanted to emphasize "on his sadistic personality which physically masks his grotesqueness".
 Haweco revealed that the Architect's in-game mesh is approximately 11,000 polygons, and that the most challenging thing was to use his appearance to showcase his personality and character.
 The character is described as "highly intelligent, decisive, cold, manipulative and he has little understanding of humanity" and is completely devoid of morality.

 The Architect first appears in Dragon Age: The Calling.
 He wishes to free his Darkspawn brethren from their compulsion by killing the Old Gods; however, he believed the mortal races and Darkspawn would never see eye-to-eye even were they freed from the Old Gods.
 Viewing the Grey Wardens, who share the same taint as the Darkspawn, as a middle ground, the Architect planned to spread the taint across Thedas in order to create a similar state among the mortal races, even knowing that thousands of people worldwide would die and the survivors would be tainted; he believed the chance of peace between humanity and Darkspawn was worth the high cost.
 Several of the Grey Wardens agreed with his ideas and allowed their taint to be "quickened", turning them into ghouls.
 The Grey Wardens, including a young Duncan and King Maric, thwarted the scheme, but the Architect escaped.

 In the opening sequence of Origins - Awakening, one of The Architect's "Disciples", a fully sentient awakened Darkspawn known The Withered, led an assault on the Grey Wardens of Vigil's Keep.
-The Architect is first encountered by the Warden-Commander at a silverite mine in the Wending Wood, where he captures the party and experimentx on them.
+The Architect is first encountered by the Warden-Commander at a silverite mine in the Wending Wood, where he captures the party and experiments on them.
 He flees the mine after the Warden-Commander break out of their cell and slays a pair of dragons under his thrall.
 The Architect is encountered again in the Mother's lair, where he offers an alliance with the Warden-Commander: he explains his research has shown him that by exposing the Darkspawn to the blood of a Grey Warden, the Darkspawn are freed from the call of the Old Gods, preventing them from starting a Blight.
 The Warden-Commander must decide whether to ally with the Architect in their common interest of stopping the Blights, or kill him and his Warden companion Utha.
 If they ally with him, the Mother will reveal that prior to the events of Origin, The Architect found the Old God Urthemiel and used Grey Warden blood in an experiment deep below the earth; this backfires and Urthemiel was tainted as an Archdemon, setting in motion the beginning of the Fifth Blight.